Skip to main content

 Version: 8.8 (unreleased)

-Camunda 8 Helm installation
+Helm chart installation

 Prerequisites

-• Kubernetes Cluster: A functioning Kubernetes cluster with kubectl access and block storage persistent volumes for stateful components.
+• Kubernetes cluster: A functioning Kubernetes cluster with kubectl access and block storage persistent volumes for stateful components.

 • Helm: Make sure the Helm CLI is installed.

-Installing the Orchestration Cluster
+Installing the orchestration cluster

 kubectl create namespace orchestration